leogx9r/DiscordCrypt/README.md

 ---

-**DiscordCrypt** uses an AES-256 encrypted database file in GCM mode to store its information and uses a
-***master password*** to unlock this file.
+**DiscordCrypt** uses an AES-256 encrypted database file in [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) mode to store its information and uses a ***master password*** to unlock this file.

 The first time you use the plugin, you'll be prompted to input a new password that will be used to create the database.

-Every time you start or restart Discord, you'll be prompted with the above screen where you must enter the same password as before.
-If you don't enter the same password, you will not be able to decrypt any messages.
+Every additional time you start or restart Discord, you'll be prompted with the above screen where you must enter the same password as before.
+If you don't enter the same password, you will not be able to unlock your database and decrypt any messages.

 All exchanged keys and passwords are saved to this database and **cannot be recovered** if the master password is lost so be sure to use a strong but memorable one. ( [Forgot Password?](#i-forgot-my-master-password-what-do-i-do-) )